How Do You Rinse Quinoa Without A Mesh Strainer?

 Let’s Go Back to Your Question

 You must thoroughly rinse the quinoa under cold running water to remove its bitterness.
 If a mesh strainer is unfortunately not available in your kitchen, please do not panic.
-Calm down instead and look for the following alternatives that you can use to rinse quinoa:
+Calm down instead and look for the following alternatives that you can use to rinse and drain quinoa:

 How do you rinse quinoa without a mesh strainer?
 People use fine mesh metal strainer and those alternatives that were mentioned above to rinse quinoa.
 It is indeed impossible to rinse or wash quinoa without the help of these filters because these grains or seeds are indeed tiny.
 A fine mesh strainer (also called fine sieve) helps prevent seeds from falling or passing through the holes.